DenDen2045/craftingstore-docs/docs/general/setting-up-the-discord-widget.md

 5\.
 Copy the ID.
 6\.
 Enter the ID at the CraftingStore dashboard.

-How your store has a Discord widget in the sidebar.
+How your store has a Discord widget in the sidebar.A